-Students will have opportunities to receive homework support throughout the day and/or by attending one of the school's homework clubs.
+Students will have opportunities to receive homework support throughout the day.

 Make-up Work

 Students who are absent from school for a valid cause (an excused absence) may make up missed homework in a reasonable timeframe.
 The student will receive full credit for these assignments.
 Generally, work or tests assigned prior to the absence that are during the dates of the absence, need to be turned in or taken (tests) the day of the student's return.
 The teacher may make an adjustment for extenuating circumstances.